 Elaina is a fourth year doctoral student in the School of Social Work at UNC Chapel Hill, where her research interests include achievement motivation and academic self-efficacy of underserved youth.
 After graduating from Penn State University in 2011 with a degree in biological and evolutionary psychology, she worked as a high school science teacher and Teach For America corps member for two years at Northampton County High School.
 She also served an additional year as a district science instructional coach for Northampton County Schools.
 Elaina is dedicated to helping teachers create socially and emotionally safe learning spaces for youth.
 She has been working with ENC STEM since 2012.

-Grayson is a consultant with Public Impact, an education management and policy consulting firm in Chapel Hill, North Carolina, conducting quantitative research and analysis and assisting schools and districts implementing an Opportunity Culture.
+Grayson is a senior consultant with Public Impact, an education management and policy consulting firm in Chapel Hill, North Carolina, conducting quantitative research and analysis and assisting schools and districts implementing an Opportunity Culture.
 Before joining Public Impact, he spent three years as a math teacher and instructional technology facilitator at Northampton County High School in northeastern North Carolina through Teach For America.
 There, his roles included deploying and managing a one-to-one laptop initiative, facilitating teacher professional development, and leading a district-wide recruitment initiative.
 While at Northampton County High School, he co-founded ENC STEM.
 Grayson holds a bachelor’s degree in educational entrepreneurship and mathematics, with a minor in business, from the University of North Carolina at Chapel Hill, from which he graduated with honors after attending as a Morehead-Cain Scholar.
 He holds a master’s degree in education from East Carolina University, and a master’s degree in library and information science with a concentration in instructional technology from the University of North Carolina at Greensboro.
 Grayson is also a graduate of the North Carolina School of Science and Mathematics, where he serves on the Five Year Strategic Planning Team and is a member of the Alumni Association Executive Board.

 Caroline is the Biology and Earth & Environmental Science teacher at North Edgecombe High School.
 Before that, she taught Biology for two years at Southeast Halifax High School in Halifax County.
 She graduated from the University of Texas in 2015 with degrees in Biology and History.
 Although she has only served for a brief time with ENC STEM, she is passionate about its mission to increase STEM exposure for students in the eastern part of North Carolina.
 Beyond ENC STEM, Caroline plans to continue to teach in the eastern North Carolina region as she works hand-in-hand with high school students to achieve their goals and aspirations.